OutSystems/docs-product/src/develop/ui/multilingual/translations-editor.md

 # Translations Behavior Editor

-The **Translations Behavior Editor** allows you to set how translatable resources of your application behave regarding translations and also set translated texts.
+The **Translations Behavior Editor** allows you to set which [translatable resources](multilingual-web.md) of your application are actually meant to be translated and also to translate individual resources.

+To open this editor do the following:

+1. In Service Studio, go to the **Data tab**.

-This editor is launched by right-clicking on the **Multilingual Locales** folder (or on any of the languages inside it) and choosing **Edit Translations...**.
+1. Right-click the **Multilingual Locales** folder (or any of the languages inside it) and click **Edit Translations...**

 ![](images/translations-editor-1.jpg)